Dark Energy from Inspiraling in Field Space: Discussion

 Although we were motivated by interest in the late-time Universe, our results may also have relevance for cosmological inflation.
 Indeed, they show that it is possible to obtain long-term accelerated expansion from strongly non-geodesic field space trajectories, which are not circular.
 This point is conceptually important regarding the issue of embedding inflationary models, which rely on large turning rates, into supergravity.
 Such an embedding would be a first step toward understanding how to construct rapid-turning models in string compactifications.
-Since quantum-gravitational arguments provide motivation for multi-field inflation, embeddability in supergravity may be a criterion for whether a certain model belongs to the landscape or swampland of effective theories.\footnote{It is far from clear, though, that supergravity would be directly relevant for the late-time Universe and thus for models of dark energy, although see \cite{BQ}.} It was suggested recently that rapid-turn inflation cannot be consistently embedded in supergravity, because it would require a negative eigenvalue of the classical mass matrix \cite{ACPRZ}.
+Since quantum-gravitational arguments provide motivation for multi-field inflation, embeddability in supergravity may be a criterion for whether a certain model belongs to the landscape or swampland of effective theories.\footnote{It is far from clear, though, that supergravity would be directly relevant for the late-time Universe and thus for models of dark energy, although see \cite{BQ}.} It was suggested recently that embedding rapid-turn inflation in supergravity is rather difficult, because it requires a negative eigenvalue of the classical mass matrix, as well as large field-space curvature \cite{ACPRZ}.
 A starting assumption of these considerations was that $\dot{\varphi} = 0$\,.\footnote{Actually, this is one of a number of simplifying assumptions in \cite{ACPRZ}.} The reason is that the typical large-turning inflationary (approximate) solutions in the literature have field-space trajectories with radii, which are (almost) fixed at large values; see for instance \cite{ARB,CRS,AW}.
 However, in our exact solutions, which can have as large a turning rate as desired, one should never substitute $\dot{\varphi} = 0$\,, despite $\dot{\varphi}$ tending fast to zero with time.
 Indeed, as we have seen, $\varphi$ tends to zero as well, and in such a manner that the entire combination in (\ref{Hf}) always gives a finite Hubble parameter.\footnote{This is similar to the behavior of the inflationary solutions investigated in \cite{LA} for the purposes of PBH-generation, although in that case the turning rates are large only briefly.
 In those solutions, the Hubble parameter is also always finite, while both $\varphi$ and $\dot{\varphi}$ ultimately tend to zero.
 Unlike in \cite{LA}, though, in the present case the large turning rate does not lead to a tachyonic instability of the entropic perturbation.
 Indeed, one can easily verify that the effective entropic mass $m_s^2 (t) = N^I N^J V_{;IJ} - \Omega^2$ is positive, by performing the same kind of considerations as in Section \ref{Late-time}.
 More precisely, by using (\ref{basisTN}), (\ref{fs}), (\ref{Vs}) and (\ref{ph_d}), one finds that $N^I N^J V_{;IJ}$ tends to $\frac{3}{4} C_V$ from above, while $\Omega^2$ tends to $\omega^2$ from below.
-Together with (\ref{CvO}), this implies that $m_s^2 > 0$\, always.} This raises a whole new possibility to explore regarding the issue of whether supergravity models of inflation can accommodate large turning rates.
-We hope to address this question systematically in the future.
+Together with (\ref{CvO}), this implies that $m_s^2 > 0$\, always.} This raises a whole new possibility to explore, regarding the question under what conditions supergravity models of inflation can accommodate large turning rates.
+We hope to address this problem systematically in the future.